 How They Work

 Before cashing out an annuity, it's important to understand how they work.
 They're purchased either with a lump sum, such as a pension or lottery payout, or by smaller premiums over an extended period.
 The company invests those funds and generates a profit.
 Eventually, you convert that accumulated investment into a retirement income that's calculated to last for a set period, or until you die.
 However, as with insurance policies, sometimes financial hardship or a change of strategy means you'll want to withdraw your money early.
 That can get expensive, depending on the circumstances.

 Calculating Surrender Value

 Annuities are more expensive to administer than other types of investment.
 The insurer pays fees to investment managers to handle the funds, and it pays fees to underwriters to calculate your potential for longevity.
-It also pays a substantial up-front commission to the broker, in most cases.
+It also pays a substantial upfront commission to the broker, in most cases.
 If you want to cash out during the first several years you own your annuity, the company can impose stiff surrender charges to recover its costs.
-These can be as high as 25 percent in the early years.
-They'll decline over time until they vanish, usually after eight years, but in the interim they'll cut deeply into your funds.
+These can be as high as 10 percent in the early years.
+They'll decline over time until they vanish, usually after eight years, but in the interim, they'll cut into your funds.

 It's important not to forget the tax man if you're thinking about surrendering an annuity.
 Annuities are retirement vehicles, and funds in the contract grow tax-free until the annuity is surrendered.
 Then, every penny of growth in your annuity becomes taxable at your marginal rate.
 Even worse, if you're under the age of 59 1/2 when you surrender the contract, you'll pay an additional fee amounting to 10 percent of the taxable portion.
 Between the surrender charges and tax implications, surrendering an annuity is not something to do without careful forethought.